mattmaynes2/aria/reports/architecture/Architecture.md

 event logger using snapshots of data.
 These data snapshots will reduce the amount of information that the ML algorithm needs to process by removing redundant information.

 ### Decision Interface

+The decision interface allows the ML algorithm to enter commands into the communication server which will be translated into events for the system.
+This interface must be provided by the ML algorithm and will be consumed by the communication server.

 ### Snapshot Interface

+This interface allows the ML algorithm to receive a subset of the data from the event logger.
+The snapshots remove any duplicate information before sending it to the ML algorithm for processing.
+This reduces the amount of data that needs to be sent as well as the amount of data that needs to be processed by the algorithm.

 ### Communication Server